syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/interaction.md

 ## Zoom pan status

 Diagram provides the support to notify the pan status of the zoom pan tool.
-When ever the diagram is panning the [`scrollChange`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.Diagram.html#Syncfusion_EJ2_Diagrams_Diagram_ScrollChange) event is triggered and hence the pan status can be obtained.
+Whenever the diagram is panning the [`scrollChange`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.Diagram.html#Syncfusion_EJ2_Diagrams_Diagram_ScrollChange), event is triggered and hence the pan status can be obtained.
 The pan status is notified with Start, Progress, and Completed.

 |  Pan Status  | Description|
 |--------------|------------|